archivistmd/pizza-parlor/README.md

 let myPie = new Pie();
 myPie.addCheese("ricotta");
 Expected Output:
-Pie { size: undefined, sauce: undefined, cheese: ricotta, toppingAdd: undefined}
+Pie { size: undefined, sauce: undefined, cheese: "ricotta", toppingAdd: undefined}

 Test 6
 Test: It will add specified size in the correct property to the Pie object.